buzzfeed/design/product-design-roles.md

 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
 Proactively works with their manager to negotiate thoughtful design outcomes when there are cross-discipline concerns.

 *Product Designer*
+Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns. **Fosters a highly-collaborative design process** and, as a result, is trusted by their team to talk through both scope and technical challenges and **negotiate** thoughtful outcomes.

 *Senior Product Designer*